Michael Blakemore: National Theatre

-In 1969, Blakemore joined the National Theatre at the Old Vic to direct The National Health by Peter Nichols.
+In 1969 Blakemore joined the National Theatre at the Old Vic to direct The National Health by Peter Nichols.
 He later directed Laurence Olivier in Eugene O'Neill's Long Day's Journey into Night (1971).
 In 1970, as the National Theatre began a slow, and much delayed, transition from the Old Vic premises to the multi-stage South Bank site, Blakemore was invited by Laurence Olivier to become one of two Associate Directors.
 Since Olivier had already suffered from medical crises that were a feature of the last quarter of his life, the question of eventual succession as Artistic Director was obviously in the background.
 Blakemore felt he was a probable candidate, and indeed, according to Olivier's biographer Philip Ziegler, he was highly favoured.

-However, in 1973 the Board of the National Theatre appointed Peter Hall without consulting Olivier.
+But in 1973 the Board of the National Theatre appointed Peter Hall without consulting Olivier.
 Blakemore wrote:

-Blakemore and Hall had been rivals during the 1959 season at the Royal Shakespeare Company, when Hall had directed Blakemore as an actor and both had had romantic ideas about Vanessa Redgrave.
+Blakemore and Hall had been rivals during the 1959 season at the Royal Shakespeare Company when Hall had directed Blakemore as an actor and both had had a great romantic interest in Vanessa Redgrave.
 Blakemore became one of ten associate directors forming what was called a planning committee.
 Blakemore and Hall's rivalry was dramatised when Blakemore presented a formal manifesto to the committee recommending reform.
 The committee refused to discuss the manifesto and Blakemore was eventually forced to resign when his salary was stopped without warning or explanation.
 His other productions included Tyger by Adrian Mitchell, co-directed with John Dexter (1971), The Front Page by Ben Hecht and Charles MacArthur (1972), Macbeth (1972), The Cherry Orchard (translated by Ronald Hingley, 1973), Grand Manoeuvres (1974), Engaged by W. S. Gilbert (1975), and Plunder by Ben Travers (1976).